gezakerecsenyi/geza-pass/README.md

 (_______)(_______/(_______/|/     \|       |/       |/     \|\_______)\_______)
 ```

-### A front-end JS function to score passwords based on their safety
+## A front-end JS function to score passwords based on their safety

+### Getting Started